Beginners Guide To Hemp CBD

-The Cats Meow CBD's mission is to provide our customers with the highest quality organic, full spectrum, THC free and gluten free Hemp CBD products.
+The Cats Meow CBD’s mission is to provide our customers with the highest quality organic, full spectrum, broad spectrum and THC free Hemp CBD products.
 We back up all of our products with labwork, welcome questions and aim to educate our customers on the value of CBD, proper dosage, and why quality matters.

 It is our hope that you find our Beginner’s Guide to Hemp CBD informative and helpful.
 Please let us know if you have any questions.

 What is CBD?

 Even though CBD is infiltrating pretty much every corner of the wellness world, many people still find it a little confusing.
-Most people don't know how to use CBD or even know if they are getting a quality product.
-Actually, most people don't realize they even need a quality product or what a quality product is.
-Unfortunately, many CBD products on the market have little to no CBD and contain contaminants, artificial colors and flavors etc.
+Most people don’t know how to use CBD or even know if they are getting a quality product.
+Actually, most people don’t realize they even need a quality product or what a quality product is.
+Unfortunately, many CBD products on the market have little to no CBD and contain contaminants, impurities, heavy metals, artificial colors and flavors etc.

 Unlike its cousin tetrahydrocannabinol or THC, Hemp CBD does not have a psychoactive effect.
 In fact, it’s quite the opposite!
 Studies show that CBD will actually counteract the psychoactive effects of THC!
 You’ve probably heard the terms cannabis, marijuana, and hemp all tossed around in relation to CBD.
 The plant Cannabis Sativa has two primary species, hemp and marijuana.
 Both contain CBD, but there’s a much higher percentage in hemp, which also has very low (less than 0.3%) levels of THC compared to marijuana.